Extended warranties are heavily promoted as ‘‘peace of mind’ for the consumer, particularly when buying appliances such as washing machines and TVs.

 If you’re not already covered and still want to buy that peace of mind, here are the top ten things to check before going ahead.

-- What is the excess to pay? (usually there is often with insurance policies).
+6. What is the excess to pay? (usually, there is with insurance policies).

 Five ways to get cheap Extended Warranties